-- PBAB (Phone Book Access Profile): Allows the headphones to access the user’s phone contacts for its Caller Announce feature.
+- PBAB (Phone Book Access Profile): Allows headphones to access the user’s phone contacts for its Caller Announce feature.

-- Class 1: 100 mW (20 dBm), 100 metres (300 ft)
+- Class 1: 100 mW (20 dBm), 100 meters (300 ft)

-- Class 2: 2.5 mW (4 dBm), 10 metres (33 ft)
+- Class 2: 2.5 mW (4 dBm), 10 meters (33 ft)

-- Class 3: 1 mW (0 dBm), 1 metre (3 ft)
+- Class 3: 1 mW (0 dBm), 1 meter (3 ft)

 Codecs with higher bitrates, like Sony LDAC (990kbps), typically yield better sound quality.
-This is because more data is transmitted and less compression occurs.
+This is because more data is transmitted, and less compression occurs.
 It’s in stark contrast to the more common SBC codec, which transmits data at a lower rate of 192-320kbps.
 As a result, it yields poorer sound quality.

 Despite the prevalence of other types of wireless connections, Bluetooth remains the king.